 vacation will need to be arranged as well.

-Friedman & Friedman, Attorneys at Law: New York Family Law Firm
+Friedman & Friedman PLLC, Attorneys at Law: New York Family Law Firm

 At our New York family law firm, our team takes on visitation issues throughout

 Long Island.
-An attorney from Friedman & Friedman, Attorneys at Law
+An attorney from Friedman & Friedman PLLC, Attorneys

-will meet with you personally and will often work with another lawyer
+at Law will meet with you personally and will often work with another

-at the firm while helping you resolve your visitation rights and schedule
+lawyer at the firm while helping you resolve your visitation rights and

 modification of visitation, should your particular needs change in the future.